Veterinary medicine in the United Kingdom: Veterinary surgeons

 In order to practise veterinary medicine in the UK, a veterinary surgeon must hold a current registration with the RCVS.
 This requires a qualifying degree, usually in veterinary science or veterinary medicine.
 From March 2015, veterinary surgeons registered with the RCVS in the UK may optionally use the courtesy title Dr. This makes it the third clinical degree in the UK, after medicine and dentistry, to allow the use of the title Dr. The origins of veterinary surgeons parallel to human surgery are reflected in human medicine where qualified surgeons also drop their Dr designation and revert to their original title.

 Education

 Veterinary medicine degree courses are usually five years in length, holders of a science degree may take a four-year accelerated course and all intercalated degrees take six years.
-There are a limited number of places on veterinary courses each year, with only eight UK universities accredited to offer the degree.
-Four other Veterinary Schools are being developed.
+There are a limited number of places on veterinary courses each year, with only ten UK universities accredited/pending to offer degrees.
+Two other Veterinary Schools are being developed.